Construction Review

 State economic development agencies are aligning behind the project.
 JobsOhio and OhioSE have pledged to partner with Centrus long-term, particularly as the company ramps up recruitment to fill new roles.

-Centrus executives are spotlighting the opportunity today at the Ross County Employment Expo in Chillicothe, where they are meeting potential candidates for the operations workforce.
+Centrus executives are also spotlighting the opportunity today at the Ross County Employment Expo in Chillicothe.
+Here, they will meet potential candidates for the operations workforce.

 A Facility with Historic Roots